-On July 30, 1941, the following agreement was concluded between the Government of the Republic of Poland and the Government of the Union of Soviet Socialist Republics:
+On July 30, 1941, the following agreement was concluded between the U.S.S.R. and Poland:

-- "(1) The Government of the U.S.S.R. recognizes the Soviet-German treaties of 1939 as to territorial changes in Poland as having lost their validity.
-The Polish Government declares that Poland is not bound by any agreement with any third power which is directed against the U.S.S.R. - (2) Diplomatic relations will be restored between the two Governments upon the signature of this Agreement and an immediate exchange of ambassadors will be arranged. - (3) The two Governments mutually agree to render one another aid and support of all kind in the present war against Hitlerite Germany. - (4) The Government of the U.S.S.R. expresses its consent to the formation on the territory of the U.S.S.R. of a Polish army under a commander appointed by the Polish Government, in agreement with the Soviet Government.
-The Polish army on the territory of the U.S.S.R. being subordinated-in an operational sense-to the Supreme Command of the U.S.S.R., in which the Polish army will be represented.
-All details as to command, organization and employment of this force will be settled in a subsequent Agreement. - (5) This Agreement will come into force immediately upon its signature and without ratification.
-The present Agreement is drawn up in two copies, each of them in the Russian and Polish languages.
-Both texts have equal force."
+(1) The U.S.S.R. admits that the Soviet-German treaties of 1939 concerning territorial changes in Poland have lost their force.
+The Polish Government declares that Poland is not bound with any third power by any agreement directed against the U.S.S.R.

+(2) Diplomatic relations between the two governments will be renewed the moment the present agreement is signed, and ambassadors will be appointed immediately.

+(3) Both governments pledge themselves to give one another every kind of aid and support in the present war against Hitlerite Germany.

+(4) The Government of the U.S.S.R. declares its assent to the raising, in the territory of the U.S.S.R., of a Polish army, whose commander will be appointed by the Polish Government in consultation with the Government of the U.S.S.R.
+The Polish Army in the territory of the U.S.S.R. will be under the operational authority of the Chief Command of the U.S.S.R., on which the Polish Army will be represented.
+All details concerning the leadership, organization, and use of this armed force will be determined by a further agreement.

+(5) The agreement comes into force immediately and does not require ratification.

-The following protocol is attached to the agreement:
+The following note was added at the end of the above agreement:

-"The Soviet Government grants an amnesty to all Polish citizens now detained on Soviet territory either as prisoners of war or on other sufficient grounds as from the resumption of diplomatic relations."
+"The moment diplomatic relations are renewed the Soviet Government will grant an amnesty to all Polish citizens who are at present deprived of their liberty within the territory of the U.S.S.R., either as prisoners-of-war or for other proper reasons."